-I was looking for a beautiful tree to put in my backyard for a bit of shade, and finally decided to plant a Yoshino Cherry blossom tree.
+I was looking for a beautiful tree to put in my backyard for a bit of shade, and finally decided to plant a Yoshino Cherry tree, aka the Japanese Cherry Blossom tree.
 If you are a fan of the Cherry Blossom Festival in Washington D.C., you’ll want to plant one too!
-Learn how to plant and care for the beautiful flowering Yoshino Cherry tree.
+Learn how to plant and care for the beautiful, flowering Yoshino cherry tree.

 About the Yoshino Cherry